Steppenw01f/Testing/CONTRIBUTING.md

 * A reviewer should resolve all conversations that she/he has started before approving the pull request.
 * Changelog entries in the and/or Proposed changelog entries must be correct
 * Proper changelog labels are set so that the changelog can be generated automatically in the pre-release
+* The pull request will be merged by a maintainer after it has been approved by a pull request reviewer or maintainer

 ## Copyright